What is the leverage? Generally, traders use the leverage to generate more returns on risk capital.

-If you don’t know how to use leverage in your account trading, this article can be helpful.
+If you don’t know how to use leverage in your Trading Accounts, this article can be helpful.

 Many new traders use enormous leverage because they open a micro account with only a few bucks.
 Leverage is the most common reason why forex traders fail.

 Jack finds a broker and opens his account to trade forex with a MetaTrader platform.
 He deposits $1,000, and he chooses a 1:100 leverage.